dr3amy3gg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4 create a script that lists environment variables
 5 create a script that lists all local variables and environment variables, and functions
 6 create a script that creates a new local variable: name - BEST; value - School
+7 create a script that creates a new global variable: name - BEST; value - School
+8 write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE. followed by a new line